r2d2-arduino/micropython_gc9a01/README.md

 * **draw_circle ( x, y, radius, color, border = 1 )** - Draw circle
 * **fill_circle ( x, y, radius, color )** - Draw filled circle
 * **draw_pixel ( x, y, color )** - Draw one pixel on display

+## Tools
+* **tools/font_to_py.py** - Used to convert ttf font to py-script.
+First of all, you need to install: `pip install freetype-py`.
+Then run a command similar to the example: `python font_to_py.py -x LibreBodoni-Bold.ttf 24 LibreBodoni24.py`.
+More details: https://github.com/peterhinch/micropython-font-to-py